 Nahuatl is Mexico’s most widely spoken language after Spanish, with more than 1.7 million speakers.
-Previously, Nahuatl was the lingua franca of the Aztec Empire as well as the primary written language, with huge swaths of documents, chronicles, and poetry written in Nahuatl since at least the 16th century.
-Today, Nahuatl is mostly spoken by the Nahua people in central Mexico.
-Moreover, in the La Huasteca region and the state of Guerrero, Nahuatl is the primary language of communication in many communities, with up to a quarter of the population not speaking any Spanish.
+Previously, Nahuatl was the lingua franca of the Aztec Empire as well as the primary written language, with huge swaths of documents, chronicles, and poetry written in Nahuatl since at least the sixteenth century.
+Today, Nahuatl is spoken mostly by the Nahua people of central Mexico.
+Moreover, in the La Huasteca region and the state of Guerrero, Nahuatl is the primary language of communication in many communities, with up to a quarter of the population speaking no Spanish.
 Thus, to reach this audience, you can’t rely on Spanish translation alone.

 Some Material We Translate into Nahuatl

 Surveys.
-We provide Nahuatl translations for surveys for government agencies, academic research, commercial enterprises, and just about anything else.
+We provide Nahuatl translations of surveys for government agencies, academic researchers, and commercial enterprises.

 Whether you want to extend your reach to Hidalgo, Puebla, Guerrero, or anywhere else Nahuatl is spoken, our team of translators can support your project.
 Feel confident that your materials are being managed by a team of expert translators with years of experience and a deep understanding of the intricacies of Nahuatl translation work.

 Message us today to tell us about your project and get a free quote.